Another Alphabet of Weird Words

 Pandiculating.
 “What are you doing?” your spouse asks from their side of the bed.
 “I’m pandiculating,” you reply with as much hauteur as you can muster.
 However, it’s only 7 a.m. and hauteur is in short supply at that hour, so you explain that pandiculating is the correct word for yawning and stretching when you wake up.
-Do not expect a cooked breakfast after that because you’ve been an insufferable smartass in the early morning.
+Do not expect a cooked breakfast after that because you’ve been an insufferable smartass before dawn.

 Quaquaversal.
 This means heading off in all directions at the same time, like a firework or a politician.

 Rubricate.
 No, it’s not someone with a speech impediment telling you he’s going to oil his bicycle.
 To rubricate is to “Add elaborate, typically red, capital letters or other decorations to” a manuscript (Oxford Dictionaries).

 Scatomancy is practiced by people who claim to be able to tell a person’s future by a close examination of turds.
 In Ancient Egypt, a variety of dung beetle was enlisted into this service.
 (The insects roll balls of dung to attract mates.
 I can’t see this working very well with online dating).
 Experts were able to tell from the shape and size of the dung balls how the future was going to work out.
 And, while the feces file is open, the word turdoid means of or relating to thrushes.